AliRezaJoodi/Electronics_Exercises/PowerSupply_DCtoDC_Buck_NonIsolated_Async_Collection/README.md

-## Buck DC-DC Converter
+## Buck DC-DC Converter, Non-Isolated, Asynchronous
-Note: Default applications from LTspice for exercise
+Note: Default applications in LTspice for exercise

 ### More Information
 **Note**: [You can go here to download a single folder or file from GitHub.com](https://minhaskamal.github.io/DownGit/#/home)